TTK4130/ttk4130.github.io/docs/assignment-1.rst

     .. note::

-        Make sure you have the right analytical solution if you choose critical damping, over damped or under damped system
+        Make sure you have the right analytical solution if you choose a critically damped, overdamped or underdamped system

 Problem 3 - Limits of Numerical Integration